 Visit Avila Cathedral

 Another must-see monument in Avila is the Avila Cathedral.
 Commissioned in the 11th century, the original structure was built in the Romanesque style before the Gothic style arrived in Spain.

 Avila Cathedral is not a typical cathedral.
-It was built as a fortress cathedral with its eastern apse forming part of the town walls.
-You saw that section from the top of the wall.
+It was built as a fortress cathedral, with its eastern apse forming part of the town walls.
+You would’ve seen that section from the top of the wall.

 As you would expect, the cathedral is a monumental and imposing building.
 As the seat of the bishop and representation of the divine power, it had to be.
 And as the power of the Catholic Church grew, the original Romanesque structure was expanded over the centuries and given a more Gothic appearance.

 As a result, the exterior of the building looks like it was put together in a hurry.
 It feels lopsided because it was actually never finished – the second tower was never built.

 The stones used in the walls of the cathedral also betray the different stages of construction.
 The earlier Romanesque parts were built from red-and-white “blood” limestone, and for the later, Gothic parts, pure white stone was used.

 The interior of the cathedral was intended to dwarf its visitors in the face of divine power.
 The strikingly high vaulted ceiling, supported by Gothic arches, achieves this effect quite well.
 The beautiful stained glass windows in the cathedral are also much larger than those in the Church of St Teresa.

 See the panoramic view from Four Poles Lookout

 In the late afternoon, you could either visit some of the churches outside the town walls or visit the Four Poles lookout (Los Cuatro Postes) to get a sweeping view of the walled town.